KostasBzn/Udemy_Python_Small_Projects/README.md

 - A simple flashcard application built with `Python` and `Tkinter` to help you learn French words.
 The app displays a French word and its English translation after a few seconds.
 You can mark words as "learned," and they will be excluded from future sessions.

+### 11. **Birthday Email Automation Project**

+- This project automates sending birthday emails to recipients listed in a CSV file.
+It selects a random email template, personalizes it with the recipient's name, and sends the email on their birthday.

 ## How to Use

 1. Clone the repository